SOLAR-group/APIARTy/README.md

 # APIARTy

 APIARTy is an automated pipeline for evaluating and comparing automated program repair tools (repair tools) that can potentially detect and fix API misuses in Java programs.
 APIARTy currently includes MUBench, Bears, and Bugs.jar as bug benchmarks and state-of-the-art repair tools including Arja, Astor, Nopol, NPEFix, Avatar, TBar, and SimFix.
+APIARTy is evaluated on a new benchmark of API misuses, APIRepBench (see APIARTy/data).

 This repository accompanies the paper Evaluating Automatic Program Repair Capabilities to Repair API Misuses (IEEE TSE).